nhielost/obs-midi-mg/README.md

 To edit the message, select the message in the ***Messages*** display, and the editor will appear on the right.

 Adjust the values as necessary for the message.
 By default, the value/velocity option is OFF for the use of its value in executing actions.
 If you wish to make the value required for executing an action, click the OFF in the middle of the value field, and it will switch to a number.
 Clicking the number again will revert it to the OFF state.

+There is a new feature where a message can be used by sending it to the plugin by the device.
+This can be done by selecting the *Listen to Message* button and sending the message to the plugin.
+It will automatically fill in the message values for you.

 *Note: You can use multiple messages in a binding by adding more messages.
 If this is desired, the behavior of the binding may not be appropriate.
 See [Binding Modes](#binding-modes) for more details*.